QUIC Throughput and Fairness over Dual Connectivity: Evaluation Results

 \subsection{Dual connectivity parameters}

-{\bf DC batch size:} When using DC, network operators must select a good DC batch size for each connection.
+When using DC, network operators must select a good DC batch size for each connection.
 To illustrate the impact of this choice on QUIC performance, Figure~\ref{fig:A-1} shows the throughput as a function of the DC batch size.
-(We omitted the standard deviations from all figures, as the they are small; e.g., well within 1Mbps in more than 90\% of the cases.)
+(We omitted the standard deviations from all figures, as \revone{the they}{they} are small; e.g., well within 1~Mbps in more than 90\% of the cases.)
 In general, large DC batch sizes result in lower throughput.
 One reason for this is reduced link utilization.
 For example, Figures~\ref{fig:A-2} and~\ref{fig:A-3} show the link utilization of the two links when using a DC batch size of 50 and 500, respectively.
 With a large DC batch size, we see significant periods during which one of the links is underutilized as almost all packets are being forwarded over the other interface.
 With smaller DC batch sizes, both links can better be used concurrently.
 However, there is also a penalty to using too small batch sizes, as this increases the number of re-order events.
 The best batch sizes are instead typically in the mid-range (e.g., around 100-150), with the sweet spot depending on the protocol being used.
-Finally, we note that QUIC with modified buffers perform similar to TCP for much of the parameter range.
+Finally, we note that QUIC with modified buffers \revone{perform}{performs} similar to TCP for much of the parameter range.

 Figure~\ref{fig:B-1} shows summary results for our fairness tests with varying DC batch sizes.
 Here, we measure fairness using Jain's fairness index (JFI), shown using purple text, as averaged over 10 full runs.
 When discussing fairness, it is important to note that the relative throughput of the competing clients can vary significantly over time.
-This is illustrated in Figure~\ref{fig:B-2} where we show example throughput for the three competing clients.{clients over a 3-minute long experiment with the default settings.} \revone{}{As an additional reference point, Appendix~\ref{appendix:fairness-example} presents example traces with pairs of competing SC clients: (i) QUIC vs QUIC, (ii) QUIC vs TCP, and (iii) TCP vs TCP.}
+This is illustrated in Figure~\ref{fig:B-2} where we show example throughput for the three competing clients over a 3-minute long experiment with the default settings. \revthree{}{Here, it is important to note that the 3-minute time frame (duration of x-axis) is 60 times greater than the total duration shown for the example traces shown in Figures~\ref{fig:A-2} and~\ref{fig:A-3}.
+We observe that short-term variations in the fairness persist up to time scales of about 30 seconds.
+By using 3-minute traces and reporting averages over 10 runs, such temporal unfairness are filtered out.} \revone{}{As an additional reference point, Appendix~A presents example traces with pairs of competing SC clients: (i) QUIC vs. QUIC, (ii) QUIC vs. TCP, and (iii) TCP vs. TCP.}